-Product Title of Certificate Attestation Required all economically significant fruit flies", OR The additional declaration "The fruit in this consignment was sourced and packed in [insert name of County] which is an area free of all economically significant fruit flies", OR The additional declaration "The fruit in this consignment was sourced and packed in [insert name of County] which is an area located in excess of 15 kilometers from any fruit fly declared areas".
+Product Title of Certificate Attestation Required name of state] which is free of all economically significant fruit flies", OR The additional declaration "The fruit in this consignment was sourced and packed in [insert name of county] which is an area free of all economically significant fruit flies", OR The additional declaration "The fruit in this consignment was sourced and packed in [insert name of county] which is an area located in excess of 15 kilometers from any fruit fly declared areas".
 This area freedom certification must include the nominated county or state name.
-Onions (fresh) - from permitted counties of California, Idaho & Nevada only Full details on BICON database Phytosanitary Certificate Consignments of fresh Allium (e.g. onions, shallots, leeks, chives) must be free from onion smut.
-To demonstrate compliance with this requirement the following must be presented on a Phytosanitary certificate: The additional declaration " The [insert name of produce, e.g. onions, shallots, leeks, chives] were grown in [insert name of district or county] where onion smut (Urocystis cepulae) is not known to occur. " Prior to export, the plants or plant products must be inspected or tested by the National Plant Protection Organization (NPPO) according to appropriate procedures and be considered free from biosecurity pests.
-To demonstrate compliance with this requirement the following must be presented on the Phytosanitary Certificate: The declaration "This is to certify that the plants, plant products or other regulated articles described herein have been inspected and/or tested according to appropriate official procedures and are considered to be free from the biosecurity pests specified by the importing contracting party and to conform with the current phytosanitary requirements of the importing contracting party, including those for regulated non-biosecurity pests."
-If the phytosanitary certificate is issued after dispatch; the date of inspection must be identified as an additional declaration.
-The goods must be clean and free of prohibited seed, soil, animal and plant debris and other biosecurity risk material prior to arrival in Australia.
-Details of any mandatory pre-shipment treatments must be included and certified on the phytosanitary certificate, unless otherwise specified.
-Information relating to any other treatment/s applied to the commodity at the exporter's discretion must be provided on a commercial treatment certificate.
+Onions (Allium) fresh from approved counties of California, Idaho and Nevada only Full details on BICON database Phytosanitary Certificate Consignments of fresh Allium (e.g. onions, shallots, leeks, chives) must be free from onion smut.
+To demonstrate compliance with this requirement the following must be presented on a phytosanitary certificate: The additional declaration "The [insert name of produce, e.g. onions, shallots, leeks, chives] were grown in [insert name of district or county] where onion smut (Urocystis cepulae) is not known to occur."
+Prior to export, the plants or plant products must be inspected or tested by the National Plant Protection Organization according to appropriate procedures and be considered free from biosecurity pests.
+To demonstrate compliance with this requirement the following must be presented on the phytosanitary certificate: The declaration "This is to certify that the plants, plant products or other regulated articles described herein have been inspected and/or tested according to appropriate official procedures and are considered to be free from the quarantine pests specified by the importing contracting party and to conform with the current phytosanitary requirements of the importing contracting party, including those for regulated non-quarantine pests."